Plant a Seed, Cultivate a Future!

 Must have a minimun 2.5 GPA, demonstrate financial need. to

-This Tarrant County Education Foundation Scholarship provides $5,000 awards to support high school seniors, undergraduate students, and master's program students.
+This Tarrant County Education Foundation Scholarship awards range from $1,500 - $5,000.
+TCEF supports high school seniors, undergraduate students, and master's program students.
 Students must be permanent residents of Tarrant County, Texas.

 A driven and compassionate student whose academic focus, creativity, and community spirit make her a standout among her peers.
 A graduate of North Crowley High School, Ania has maintained strong academic performance while balancing part-time work at Urban Air, where she quickly rose to the responsibility of training new hires as a Court